Wondering what you need to build a perfect toddler girl capsule wardrobe for your preschooler? Here’s everything your little sweetheart needs.

 You can diversify your little girl’s wardrobe even more by adding a combination of jumpsuits and rompers for a total of 6.

 These cute little outfits will provide convenience as they are one-piece outfits that do not require pairing and matching with other clothing articles.
-All you’ll need is a cute, basic shoe that will match easily with the jumpsuits and rompers.

 8. Shoes

-When school begins, especially once she starts kindergarten, her school is quite likely to specifically request that she wear some type of sneaker at all times.
-They'll want to make sure she is always prepared for outdoor playtime (where they don't want delicate little feet exposed to harm) and for gym class.
+They’ll want to make sure she is always prepared for outdoor playtime (where they don’t want delicate little feet exposed to harm) and for gym class.

 But, when it comes to dresses (mostly concerning picture day), you will want her to have a pair of go-to dress shoes.